utdata/rwdir/10-examples.Rmd

 ggplotly(saved_plot)
 ```

-This screen shot is not interactive, but you can see the hover tool tip displayed.
+This screen shot below is not interactive, but you can see the hover tool tip displayed.

 ![Wells by county with ggplotly](images/graphics-wells-county-plotly.png)